 - The MA fields must each be different in scope and content, and each must be supervised by a different faculty member (one faculty member cannot supervise both fields).

 - Both MA fields must be History fields and each must be supervised by a UW History Department faculty member.
 Both field supervisors must be members of the History graduate faculty.
+Faculty who are adjunct with the History Department do not Chair a MA Committee and do not supervise a first (primary) MA field.

 - As the MA is the student's first professional degree in History, MA fields should be broadly defined (e.g. Modern Russia, Early Imperial China, Twentieth Century U.S.).
 These typically are fields that will be further defined, refined and supplemented in the student's work at the PhD level.